Pucky-png/testRepoRemote/readmeNot.md

-Under these different ideas presented, I choose
+Under these different ideas presented, I choose not to think